 This course covers macro and micro development models and issues.
-The course the larger array of development theories, models, and the different aspects of economic development.
-It tries to cover topics related inequality, development models, and the different dimensions related to economic development like institutions, trade, education, agriculture, and international aid.
-By doing so, the course indicates how development efforts bring adequate nutrition, health services and education.
+The course will examine antarray of development theories, models, and the different aspects of economic development.
+Course topics includeinequality, development models, and the different dimensions related to economic development such as institutions, trade, education, agriculture, and international aid.
+By doing so, students will learnhow development efforts bring adequate nutrition, health services, and education to communities.